 If you happen to have an issue with a camera that is not numbered correctly, or you have two cameras that you want to swap, you can either use the "Swap two camera numbers" button or click on one of the cameras and manually assign a number to it, using the "Assign number" button

-Once placed, aim the cameras at the center of the calibration stick as show on the figure above.
+Aim the cameras at the center of the calibration stick as show on the figure below.
 We recommend using the liveview on the back of the camera to fine tune the position of the cameras and adjust the focus.
 You can use grid display to help.
-We also recommend using the 10x digital zoom to fine tune the positioning and the focus of the camera.
+We also recommend using the 10x digital zoom to fine tune the lens focus.

 The goal is to obtain a pitch black image with only the markers showing up with a highly contrasting color.

 In a relatively dark environment the following camera settings should give you good results: